Vanessa Nakate: Actions for the climate

-On 9 July 2020 Vanessa Nakate was interviewed by Angelina Jolie hosted by Time magazine about the power and importance of African voices in the climate justice movement.
+On 9 July 2020, Nakate was interviewed by Angelina Jolie, hosted by TIME magazine, about the power and importance of African voices in the climate justice movement.
 In August, Jeune Afrique magazine named her among the top 100 most influential Africans.
 In August 2020, Vanessa Nakate joined former UN Secretary General Ban Ki-moon at the Forum Alpbach to discuss climate activism.

 In September, Nakate spoke on a panel entitled "Sparking an Era of Transformational Climate Leadership" organised by the World Resources Institute.
-Vanessa Nakate was announced by the United Nations as the SDG 13 young leader in 2020.
-Nakate was featured among OkayAfrica's 100 Women is an exclusive platform to pay homage to 100 women of excellence among the diaspora during Women's History Month.
+Nakate was announced by the United Nations as the SDG 13 Young Leader in 2020.
+She was featured among Okay Africa's 100 Women is an exclusive platform to pay homage to 100 women of excellence among the diaspora during Women's History Month.
 Nakate was mentioned among the most influential young Africans in 2020 by YouthLead.

 Nakate was a keynote speaker at the Berlin Energy Transition Dialogue 2021 on 16 March 2021 alongside other notable world leaders.
 Her delivery included criticism of the German Federal Foreign Office as organizers for screening the input from youth climate activists that was not applied to other invited speakers.

-Writing in The Guardian in October 2021, Nakate argues that the countries and corporations largely responsible for greenhouse emissions should compensate African countries and communities for the loss and damage arising from climate change that they are now suffering.
+Writing in The Guardian in October 2021, Nakate argues that the countries and corporations largely responsible for green house emissions should compensate African countries and communities for the loss and damage arising from climate change that they are now suffering.

 In a 2019 interview with Amy Goodman for Democracy Now!, Nakate expressed her motivation for climate action: "My country heavily depends on agriculture, therefore most of the people depend on agriculture.
 So, if our farms are destroyed by floods, if the farms are destroyed by droughts and crop production is less, that means that the price of food is going to go high.
 So it will only be the most privileged who will be able to buy food.
 And they are the biggest emitters in our countries, the ones who will be able to survive the crisis of food, whereas most of the people who live in villages and rural communities, they have trouble getting food because of the high prices.
 And this leads to starvation and death.
 Literally, in my county, a lack of rain means starvation and death for the less privileged".

 She has been appointed as a UNICEF goodwill ambassador.
+Additionally, Nakate serves on the Malala Fund Board, supporting girls' education amid climate challenges.

-Nakate considers the late Kenyan environmental activist Wangari Maathai, a Nobel Peace Prize winner, to be a role model.
+Nakate considers the late Kenyan environmental activist Wangari Maathai, a Nobel Peace Prize winner, to be her role model.